thundervivi/odin-recipes/README.md

-The website will of a main index page which will have links to a few recipes.
+The website will consit of a main index page which will have links to a few recipes.